Fermionic spectral walls in kink collisions: Spectral wall in the presence of fermions

 A more surprising scenario occurs for $\beta=46.0$, which is above the critical value, implying that the kink crosses the wall.
 Corresponding snapshots are shown in Fig.~\ref{fig:snap46}.
 In the left panels, the antikink approaches the wall, and we observe the same behavior as before.
 In the middle panels, we see that the antikink is temporarily trapped at the wall but then crosses it.
-On the other hand, the fermion becomes delocalized and moves in the other direction.
+A somewhat different behavior reveals the fermionic field, which cannot pass through the spectral wall.
+Indeed, the excited fermionic mode does not exist beyond this point.
+Therefore the fermion separates from its bosonic partner.
+Once it happens, the energy stored in the excited fermionic bound mode is no longer stable.
+Such a fermionic state becomes delocalized and quickly decays into radiation which moves in the direction opposite to the free antikink.
+The reason is that the created fermionic radiation possesses low energy with a small wave number to overcome the potential barrier arising from the impurity.
 As the motion continues, we see in the right panels that the antikink continues moving to the right, while the fermion is not observed in the same range.
 The evolution of $\rho$ can explain the actual fermion behavior in spacetime during the process.
 The fermion number density is shown in Fig.~\ref{fig:field46}.
 The solid blue line shows the trajectory of the antikink center.
 One can observe that as the antikink moves past the wall, the fermion unbinds from the kink and gets reflected.
 This implies that the fermion strongly feels the presence of the wall.

 We can draw a fascinating picture of the spectral wall phenomenon with fermions.
 On one hand, the fermion is not allowed to move through it.
 This is because of the fact that initially, it is entirely in the excited state, which ceases to exist after $x>X_{sw}$.
 Therefore, irrespectively of the strength of the back reaction, such a fermion is never allowed to cross the spectral wall and is always backscattered.
 On the other hand, the bosonic field, i.e., antikink, is now blind to the wall as the relevant mode is basically unexcited (or excited dynamically during the collision in a tiny amount).
 Hence, the antikink tends to pass the wall.
 However, it is the boson-fermion coupling terms that may prevent the antikink from passing the spectral wall.
 Indeed, if the back-reaction is strong, the fermion field pulls back the antikink.
 If the back reaction is weak, it cannot do so, and the antikink continues its trajectory.
 In conclusion, the spectral wall behaves as a filter for excited fermion-kink bound states.